corrode/corrode.github.io/content/blog/lifetimes/index.md

 ```

 Naming lifetimes can be quite helpful if you need to juggle multiple borrow sources
-or when you want to express the source of a reference more clearly.
-Serde uses this technique to great effect in its `Deserialize` trait:
+or when you want to express the origin of a reference more clearly.
+Serde uses this technique to great effect in its [`Deserialize`](https://docs.rs/serde/latest/serde/trait.Deserialize.html) trait:

 ```rust
 fn deserialize<'de, D>(deserializer: D) -> Result<Self, D::Error>